Simplescraper

 const page = await browser.newPage()

-// A bare Node User-Agent gets bot-blocked on plenty of sites; send a stock desktop one.
+// a bare Node User-Agent gets bot-blocked on plenty of sites; send a stock desktop one.

 await page.setUserAgent(